 Last, but not least, you need to have a plan in place for any potential breaches.
 If you don’t know how to react to a breach, the damage will be even greater.
 Not to mention, the quicker you can act during a cybersecurity attack, the more effectively you can minimize the damage that’s done and secure any data that hasn’t been compromised.
 If you’re unsure how to plan for a data breach, hiring a cybersecurity expert might be the next best move for your business.

 Data breaches occur every few minutes in the USA, and hackers are always looking for vulnerabilities in today’s businesses.
-This is why it’s so important to buckle down and create more secure cyberspace at work.
+This is why it’s so important to buckle down and create a more secure cyberspace at work.
 This means investing in the right tools, hiring experts when necessary, staying up to date on the latest threats and prevention, and training employees to take cybersecurity as seriously as possible.